KaisenAmin/c_std/bitset/README.md

   - `num_bits`: The number of bits to be stored in the `Bitset`.

 - **Return Value**:
-  Returns a pointer to the newly created `Bitset`.
-If memory allocation fails, the program exits.
+  Returns a pointer to the newly created `Bitset`, or `NULL` if memory allocation fails.

 ---